National Skills Commission Archive

 On this page

-The National Skills Commission (NSC) website will be decommissioned on 30 November 2023.
+The National Skills Commission (NSC) website was decommissioned on 1 December 2023.

 It will be possible to view an archived copy of the NSC website on the National Library’s TROVE database: Trove website.
 We are archiving the full NSC website within our business systems and you can contact the Jobs and Skills Australia Digital team via digital@jobsandskills.gov.au if you require specific information.